Replacement dynamics of binary quadratic forms: Acknowledgements

 \section{Acknowledgements}

 This project was completed as part of the Liberal Arts and Sciences Undergraduate Research Initiative at the University of Illinois Chicago.
 We warmly thank the LASURI program for their support.
-We also thank Nathan Jones for helpful comments on a earlier version of this work.
+We thank Nathan Jones for helpful comments on a earlier version of this work, and we graciously thank the anonymous referee for a key observation leading to the proof of \cref{LRLR_thm_rationals}.